g-song-song/matlab-util/README.md

-# Job's Done for MATLAB
+# Utilities for MATLAB

-## What is this?

-It notifies you that a job is done

-## Usage
+## Job's done

-    % Put some MATLAB codes
     jobsdone

+Tells you that a job is done.

+Thanks to Warcraft 3 Peasant.

+## OS-aware home directory

+    hdir = homedir

+Returns you a path of `HOME` directory